 To work around the numerous pipes and wires, we built out the wall with notched blocks of wood.
 We also paid close attention to the location of the existing outlets and water supply valves – both of which needed to remain accessible.

 Once the accent wall was framed out, I moved on to installing the pallet planks.
-Initially my plan was to stain them.
+Initially, my plan was to stain them.
 But after installing several, it was obvious to me that we needed to go a different direction.
-I wanted the overall feel of the room to feel ‘clean’ and the stained boards felt too dark and rustic.
+I wanted the overall feel of the room to feel clean and the stained boards felt too dark and rustic.

-We headed to our local Ace Hardware to grab some paint samples, and while we were there we found that we could get a pint of paint for $0.99!
+We headed to our local Ace Hardware to grab some paint samples.
+While we were there we found that we could get a pint of paint for $0.99!
 We had 3 different pints mixed up and wound up using 2 of them as the main colors on our pallet wall.

 Once they were dry, I installed them one by one – cutting them (if needed), and then nailing them to the 2x4s.
 A nail gun would have been awesome, hand nailing was very much so doable.
 Once all the boards were up and fully dry, I rolled on a couple of coats of satin polyurethane.